 Consular Travel Advice

-Due to military conflict and ongoing security concerns, Canada (GAC) and Australia (DFAT) advise avoiding travel to eastern and northeastern areas, the provinces of Kasai, Kasai-Central, and Kasai-Oriental, and nonessential travel to the rest of this country.
+Due to military conflict and ongoing security concerns, Canada (GAC) and Australia (DFAT) advise avoiding travel to eastern and northeastern areas, the provinces of Kasai, Kasai-Central, and Kasai-Oriental; and advise reconsidering travel (or avoiding nonessential travel) to the rest of this country.
 U.S. (DOS) and U.K. (FCO) have more limited warnings.

 High risk of attack by domestic terrorist groups exists throughout the country, especially in northern and eastern provinces (including North Kivu and South Kivu).
 Targets may include domestic and international organizations and businesses.